philj56/tofi/doc/tofi.1.md

 When invoked via the name **tofi-run**, **tofi** will not accept items on stdin, instead presenting a list of executables in the user's $PATH.

+When invoked via the name **tofi-drun**, **tofi** will not accept items on stdin, and will generate a list of applications from desktop files as described in the Desktop Entry Specification.

 **tofi-compgen** just prints the list of executables used by **tofi-run**.